-- A. Call Back All call backs shall be paid as provided in Section 1.12.080 of the Compensation Plan.
+- Α. Call Back - All call backs shall be paid as provided in Section 1.12.080 of the Tacoma Municipal Code.
 As provided in that section, a minimum of two (2) hours shall be paid at the overtime rate by reason of the call back.
-Additionally, the parties agree that travel time, computed at the rate of thirty (30) minutes at time and one-half the employee's regular salary, shall be paid each way to and from work unless the call back immediately precedes the regularly scheduled shift, in which case the employee will only be paid one way.
+Additionally, the parties agree that travel time, computed at the rate of thirty (30) minutes at the appropriate overtime rate of the employee's regular salary (consistent with Section 13.6.A - Overtime), shall be paid each way to and from work unless the call back immediately precedes the regularly scheduled shift, in which case the employee will only be paid one way.
 If such travel time is paid, the combined total of one (1) hour used to compute that travel time shall count toward fulfilling the two (2) hour guarantee set forth above.
+If an employee is called back for an upgraded classification, then the employee's travel time will be compensated at the upgraded rate of pay.
 Nothing in this article shall be interpreted to require employees to stay the full two (2) hours.
 Employees will be expected to remain on site for thirty (30) minutes to ensure the restart of a flare has been achieved.
 This will ensure flare stability. - B. Fatigue Time Employees who have worked overtime that ends less than eight (8) hours prior to the start of their regular shift shall be allowed to use accrued compensatory time, sick leave, vacation or PTO leave for a maximum of an eight (8) hour rest break, if desired, before returning to their regular shift.